-For more information, see Representatives of Deceased Taxpayers on PIT-1 instructions, page 5.
+For more information, see "Representatives of Deceased Taxpayers" on page PIT-1-5.

 Worksheet for Computing the Amount on Line 5 of the PIT-1 Return 1.
 Yourself.
 Enter "1" 2.
 Spouse.
-Enter "1",if applica- ble.
-3. Enter total number of depen- dents and other dependents as reported on your federal return.
+Enter "1",if applicable.
+RMATION 3.
+Enter total number of dependents and other dependents as reported on your federal return.
 4. Total.
 Add lines 1, 2, and 3.
 Enter here and on line 5.